October 9, 2010

 More fun on the ridge

-We reached the summit at 11:30am and took a well deserved 15 minute rest, we hadn’t really stopped since we left the truck.
-It was definitely warm out but not unbearable, and it was perfect during the occasional breeze.
+We reached the summit at 11:30am and took a needed 15 minute rest, not having stopped since we left the truck.
+It was warm out but not unbearable, perfect with the occasional breeze.
 I recognized a few names from summitpost.com in the summit register, which had seen just a handful of ascents per year.

-I stared down into Bitter Creek Canyon to west, debating on whether we should descend that way to make a loop back to the truck.
-The canyon looked to be more challenging than our ascent route, but I was pretty sure I could keep from adding too much time.
-In the end though we decided to head back down our ascent route, we didn’t want to risk wasting any time on our first hike of the weekend.
+We stared down into Bitter Creek Canyon to west, debating on whether we should descend that way to make a loop back to the truck.
+The canyon looked to be more challenging than our ascent, but probably wouldn’t add too much time, “probably.”
+With more planned for the day, we decided to head back down what was familiar.

-Anna struggled descending and traversing the steeper part of the ridge on the loose desert sand.
-I’d been accustomed to it from my previous desert hikes but Grapevine did seem to be quite sandier than the other desert peaks I’d done, it was definitely more challenging going down than up.
-It’s often times less effort for me to go faster than to constantly try to slow myself so I hiked down Grapevine 5 or 10 minutes at a time, stopping to let Anna catch up and making sure she could see the exact route I was taking.
-Soon enough we were back at the truck, where a ranger had left a note on my windshield reminding me that I needed to use a metal container for campfires in the desert.
+Anna struggled descending and traversing the steeper part of the ridge on the loose desert sand covering hardpack.
+I’d been accustomed to it from my previous desert hikes, often feeling more challenging going down than up.
+It feels easier for me to descend quickly than to constantly try to slow myself so I hiked down five or ten minutes at a time, then would stop to let Anna catch up and make sure she could see the route I was taking.
+Soon enough we were back at the truck where a ranger had left a note on my windshield reminding me that I needed to use a metal container for campfires in the desert.
 They must have seen the bundle of wood in the bed of my truck.
-Anna and I immediately grabbed the small cooler from the shade underneath the truck and downed a liter of Gatorade each before pulling away to find the next peak.
+I grabbed a cold drink for each of us from the small cooler I’d left in the shade underneath the truck before we pulled away for the next hike.

 grapevine5